-Applicants are required to attend an interview session and submit a resume.
+Applicants are required to attend an information session and submit a resume.
 Please allow yourself 2 hours for the session.
 Please bring a copy of your resume reflecting any relevant writing or producing experience either within the industry or otherwise.
-Applicants will be scored on both the interview and their resume.
+Applicants will be considered on both the information session and their resume.
 Previous industry experience is not a prerequisite for this program.

-Applicants are required to attend an interview in a small group.
-This interview is a requirement as Television Writing and Producing is a program that relies highly on group work, collaboration and interaction within the classroom environment.
-Please come prepared to speak about your experience and knowledge of the industry.
+Applicants are required to attend an information session in a small group.
+This information session is a requirement as Television Writing and Producing is a program that relies highly on group work, collaboration, creativity and interaction within the classroom environment.
+Please come prepared to speak about your interest, passion and experience within this industry.

 Applicants must register to attend this admissions event.
 Log-in to MyHumber to register: